-The Board of Directors of Friendship Botanic Gardens are launching monumental efforts to revitalize and rejuvenate the Gardens.
+The Board of Directors are launching monumental efforts to revitalize and rejuvenate Friendship Botanic Gardens.
 Read our Garden Gazette Newsletter to stay up to date on our progress!

 Friendship Botanic Gardens (a volunteer-based, not-for-profit organization) is a community treasure and an oasis of formal gardens and wooded nature trails tucked in an old-growth forest surrounding Trail Creek in Michigan City, Indiana.
-Our 2017 season will certainly be one to remember.
+Our 2018 season will certainly be one to remember.
 We plan on having many educational activities, the return of our annual Beerfest and the planting of new garden areas to explore, including the Horizon Bank Labyrinth Garden!

 We can't do this alone!
 We need individuals invested in the future of our community and in the Gardens to bring our vision to life.

 Please join us and become an integral part of a legacy within our community.
 Help us continue to bloom and grow!

 "To create a nature-filled sanctuary for all people, as we enrich our community through cultural, educational, and social events."

 "We seek to shape the future of our community by fostering stewardship of our unique natural environment."